BertonYang18/BARN-monkey/README.md

 - [customizing runtime settings](docs/tutorials/7_customize_runtime.md)

 A Colab tutorial is also provided.
 You may preview the notebook [here](demo/mmaction2_tutorial.ipynb) or directly [run](https://colab.research.google.com/github/open-mmlab/mmaction2/blob/master/demo/mmaction2_tutorial.ipynb) on Colab.

+## Note

+1- Please use the files [mmcv](https://github.com/BertonYang18/BARN-monkey/tree/main/mmcv) and [mmdet](https://github.com/BertonYang18/BARN-monkey/tree/main/mmdet) in BARN instead of the original version.

+2- Please download [ext.cpython-38-x86_64-linux-gnu.so](https://drive.google.com/file/d/1fgIpmBsJdoVywg6Ax_8QenBmSFdi2nA0/view?usp=sharing) and save it to the path of "BARN-monkey/mmcv/_ext.cpython-38-x86_64-linux-gnu.so".

 ## Monkey detector of BARN
 The [monkey detector](https://github.com/BertonYang18/BARN_detector_YOLOv7) can generate the proposals including identities and bounding boxes of socially housed macaques.Specifically, using the monkey detector as follows: